Answers to some of your most common questions:

 The most important thing to recognize is that euthanasia is a way to both end and prevent further suffering.
 As pet owners, we are charged with making difficult and sometimes life-ending decisions for our animal companions.
 We will help guide you through the decision making process and be there as you work toward coming to terms with the situation.
 Letting go is never easy; we understand how significant your loss can be.
 Your pet’s quality of life needs to be the primary focus, and we understand that that may not always be clear for you to see.
 We promise a compassionate, pain-free ending for your pet and will treat both them and you with dignity through the process.
-When we are able, we are willing to try and arrange to come to your home to have the euthanasia performed there if you prefer.
 You are welcome to be present with your pet during the euthanasia, but you do not need to be.
 Some owners elect to stay with the pet only until the first round of medication induces a relaxing effect, but then opt not to be there for the final intravenous injection of the euthanasia solution.
 Options are then available regarding the after-care of your pet’s remains.
-Some owners take them home for burial, while others request a cremation with or without return of ashes.
+Some owners take them home for burial, while others request a cremation with or without the return of ashes.
 We will review all those options with you in advance so you and your family can take time to decide what you’d like to do.
 And we promise to take care of your pets remains with the highest level of respect.

 Medications: if my pet needs medicine, do you provide it?